ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * 'client_cred', 'cnonce', 'client_cred_verify'.
 A Client that has an own authentication credential to use in a group MUST support these parameters.

 * 'kdcchallenge'.
-A Client that has an own authentication credential to use in a group and that provides the Access Token to the Group Manager through a Token Transfer Request (see {{ssec-token-post}}) MUST support this parameter.
+A Client that has an own authentication credential to use in a group and that provides the access token to the Group Manager through a Token Transfer Request (see {{ssec-token-post}}) MUST support this parameter.

 * 'creds_repo'.
 This parameter is not relevant for this application profile, since the Group Manager always acts as repository of the group members' authentication credentials.